arawind/blogjs/posts/Welcome.md

       to pull the current branch
     * HMAC verification of the event details is done to prevent DOS attacks causing unnecessary pulls
-    * This feature will be used to upload blog posts, not code changes.
+    * This feature will be used to upload blog posts, not code changes